 What Is an MPhil?

-‘MPhil’ stands for ‘Master of Philosophy’ and is an advance postgraduate degree.
+‘MPhil’ stands for ‘Master of Philosophy’ and is an advance postgraduate research degree.

 Although the degree is technically classed as a Masters, in reality, it sits close to a Doctorate.
-This is because an MPhil goes beyond the traditional taught Masters by placing emphasis on independent research and a more-targeted topic.
+This is because an MPhil goes beyond the traditional taught Master’s degree by placing emphasis on independent research and a more-targeted topic.

 There are usually two reasons you would undertake an MPhil.
 First, you may wish to learn new research skills to open up new career opportunities.
-Second, you may want to do a PhD and so first enrol onto an MPhil, either as a compulsory requirement or under your own free choice, to first gain some research experience.
+Second, you may want to do a PhD and so first enrol onto an MPhil, either as a compulsory requirement or under your own free choice, to first gain some research experience and doctoral training.

 What Does an MPhil Involve?